 It’s important to note that various background factors, such as age, personality type, and general cognitive ability, can make people more predisposed to certain cognitive biases.
 However, the relationship between these background factors and the occurrence of cognitive biases is highly complex, and every person experiences some cognitive biases, to some degree.

-Why we have cognitive biases: bounded rationality and our cognitive systems
+Why we have cognitive biases

-Bounded rationality is the idea that our decision-making ability is constrained by the limitations of our cognitive systems, and depends on the type of information that we have to process as well as on the amount of time that we have in order to process it.
+To understand why we have cognitive biases, it’s important to first understand the concept of bounded rationality, which is the idea that our decision-making ability is constrained by the limitations of our cognitive systems, and depends on the type of information that we have to process as well as on the amount of time that we have in order to process it.
 This means that when we try to solve a problem, we often end up reaching a solution that is different from the one we would reach if our cognitive systems were perfect, or from the one that we would reach if we had more time to consider the problem.

 Under this framework, people are seen as being bounded rationally and as satisficing.
 This means that we make decisions that are not necessarily optimal, since instead of looking for the best solution that is available for a certain problem, we generally tend to look for a solution that is perceived as good enough given the circumstances.